-Enter on Line 51, Column A and/or B, the total of all real estate capital gain tax payments made to Delaware in 2011 from DE real estate sales.
-If you file combined separate (Filing Status 4), you may allocate these payments in any manner.
-All other filing statuses must claim these payments under the SSN for which the payments were made.
+Enter on Line 51 the total of all real estate capital gain tax payments made to Delaware in 2013 from DE real estate sales.
+If you file separate returns, you must claim the real estate capital gains payment under the SSN for which the payments were made.
 NOTE: Please submit all copies of Form 5403.

-53 Balance Due
+Balance Due